adobecom/milo-starter/README.md

 # Milo goes to college
-Use this project template to create a Milo site on DA!
-[Opposed to ](https://github.com/adobecom/milo-college) is the Sharepoint equivalent to this project.
+Use this project template to create a Milo site on DA! [milo-college](https://github.com/adobecom/milo-college) is the Sharepoint equivalent to this project.

 ## Steps